• About

 Further good hygiene

-In addition to washing your hands and avoiding undue contact with your face, you may wish to build in regular routines to ensure you wipe down commonly used surfaces, such as keyboard, door handles, tables, bathroom surfaces, and that you regularly change linen, especially if you have been ill for a while with a bad cough.
+In addition to washing your hands and avoiding undue contact with your face, you may wish to build in regular routines to ensure you wipe down commonly used surfaces – such as keyboards, door handles, tables, and bathroom surfaces – and that you regularly change linen, especially if you have been ill for a while with a bad cough.

 If you take common sense precautions and do so in a disciplined and regular manner, you will find these habits make illness in the future less likely.
 They won’t make it impossible that you get another cough, but they will certainly help you protect yourself.